How To Turn An Owner-Run Business Into A Management-Run Business

 • Budgeting

-There are a number of facets to each of these responsibilities.
-For instance, each of the managers should have regular one-on-ones with all of their reports.
+There are several facets to each of these responsibilities.
+For instance, each manager should have regular one-on-ones with all of their reports.
 They should also be conducting performance reviews.
-The leadership team should have a proper communication cadence, where each meeting has a process, outcome, and a purpose.
+The leadership team should have a proper communication cadence, where each meeting has a process, outcome, and purpose.

 Conclusion

-This culture will help you set your priorities which will help create the processes that help you best use your resources.
-By the end of the process, the management team should have buy-in on all of the business’ endeavors and a deep understanding of how the company works and why.
+This culture will help you set your priorities, which will help create the processes that help you best use your resources.
+By the end of the process, the management team should have buy-in on all business endeavors and a deep understanding of how the company works and why.

 The video above is part of a series of educational resources we’re creating.
 To be notified when we post new content, subscribe to our YouTube channel.